-Medical Delegate registration is closed for the 2017 House of Delegates will open in Winter 2017.
+Medical Delegate registration for the 2018 House of Delegates will open in Winter 2017.

 Delegates may email email@example.com for a letter to their schools to request funding support.